Semiclassical study of diagonal and offdiagonal functions in the eigenstate thermalization hypothesis: Abstract

 \section{Abstract}

-The so-called eigenstate thermalization hypothesis (ETH), which has been tested in various models by numerical simulations, supplies a way of understanding eventual thermalization and is believed to be important for understanding processes of thermalization.
-However, an analytical proof of ETH is still lacking.
-In this Letter, the ETH ansatz is demonstrated for an arbitrary observable of an arbitrary subsystem in a generic many-body quantum chaotic system, to which the so-called Berry's conjecture is applicable.
-In particular, semiclassical expressions are derived for two unknown functions in the ETH ansatz.
+The so-called eigenstate thermalization hypothesis (ETH), which has been tested in various many-body models by numerical simulations, supplies a way of understanding eventual thermalization and is believed to be important for understanding processes of thermalization.
+Two functions play important roles in the application of ETH, one for averaged diagonal elements and the other for the variance of offdiagonal elements of an observable addressed by ETH on the energy basis.
+For the former function, a semiclassical expression is known of the zeroth order of $\hbar$, while, little is known analytically for the latter.
+In this paper, a semiclassical expression is derived for the former function, which includes higher-order contributions of $\hbar$.
+And, a semiclassical approximation is derived for the latter function, under the assumption of negligible correlations among energy eigenfuntions on an action basis.
+Relevance of the analytical predictions are tested numerically in the Lipkin–Meshkov–Glick model.

-\emph{Introduction}.
-Thermalization of isolated many-body quantum systems is a longstanding problem in physics, which has attracted lots of attention particularly recently \cite{PSSV-RMP11,EisertFG15-NP,Tasaki16-typi-therm,GE16-thermal-review,BISZ-PR16,Rigol-AiP16,Mori-IKU17-review}.
-The so-called eigenstate thermalization hypothesis (ETH) \cite{Deutch91,srednicki1994chaos,srednicki-JPA96,srednicki1999approach,Rigol-AiP16,Deutch-RPP18,RS-PRL12,PSGC-PRL15} supplies a way of understanding eventual thermalization and is believed to be important for understanding processes of thermalization, at least for quantum chaotic systems.

-The phenomenon of eigenstate thermalization was originally found in a quantum chaotic model of rarefied hard-sphere gas \cite{srednicki1994chaos}, based on the so-called Berry's conjecture.
-According to Berry's conjecture \cite{Berry77}, which was proposed for classically chaotic systems by semiclassical arguments, components of energy eigenfunctions in their classically and energetically allowed regions in the configuration space may be regarded as certain Gaussian random numbers.
-Since the eigenfunctions usually decay exponentially in their energetically forbidden regions (see textbooks, e.g., Ref.\cite{Landau-QM-book}), the main population of an eigenfunction should usually lie within its energetically allowed region.

-In the above-mentioned model, properties of local observables may be computed directly from a total eigenstate, by making use of Berry's conjecture expressed in the momentum representation \cite{srednicki1994chaos}.
-However, the computation turns out too hard for a generic many-body quantum chaotic system and, thus, eigenstate thermalization is expressed as a conjecture \cite{srednicki-JPA96}.
-Technically, ETH is written as an ansatz for elements of an observable $O$ on the energy basis $\{ |e_i\ra \}$, with a special structure, i.e.,

-where $f(e_i)$ and $g(e_i,e_j)$ are smooth functions, and $r_{ij} = r^*_{ji}$ are independent random variables with normal distribution (zero mean and unit variance).
-Heuristic arguments suggest that $g^{-2} $ may be proportional to the density of states $\rho_{\rm dos}$, at least in the case of $e_i$ close to $e_j$.
-Although numerical evidences have been observed for the ETH ansatz in many models (see, e.g., Refs.\cite{BMH-PRE14,BMH-PRE15,DLL-PRE18,YWW2022PS}), a generic analytical understanding is still lacking; in particular, no generic analytical expression is known for the two functions of $f$ and $g$.
-Moreover, recent numerical simulations \cite{Jiaozi22ETHdevi} and analytical arguments \cite{Dymarsky22BoundETH} suggest that some refinement may be needed for some present understanding of ETH.